Tim-Maes/GraphR/README.md

 ## Overview

-**Domain**

-This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.
+**API**

+This layer is a web api application based on ASP.NET 8.
+This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
+Therefore only `program.cs` should reference Infrastructure.

 **Application**

 This layer contains all application logic.
 It is dependent on the domain layer, but has no dependencies on any other layer or project.
 This layer defines interfaces that are implemented by outside layers.
 For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.

+**Domain**

+This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.

 **Infrastructure**